 - Advantage: You get done faster.

-- Disadvantage: You're overloaded with coursework, homework, studying, etc.
+- Disadvantage: You're overloaded with coursework, homework, studying, etc. If you're overloaded, you are more likely to give up quicker.

 - Even if you're a stay at home mom like I am, it's a lot to handle.
 You still have your family, household, plus college.
 You'll end up burned out and want to quit.